t3-oss/create-t3-turbo/README.md

 # Install dependencies
 pnpm i

-# In packages/db/prisma update schema.prisma provider to use sqlite
-# or use your own database provider
-- provider = "postgresql"
-+ provider = "sqlite"

 # Configure environment variables.
 # There is an `.env.example` in the root directory you can use for reference
 cp .env.example .env

-# Push the Prisma schema to your database
+# Push the Drizzle schema to the database
 pnpm db:push
 ```